A554551N/RPGNotebook/5LFtB/Characters/Followers/Wilkie.md

 # Notes
 - Created with the warband
 - Slew a Feral Mercenary during a battle in CT 3
-- Injured by Enemy Leader in CT7
+- Injured by Enemy Leader in CT7 - Only knocked out